Annual Tariff/Copyright Forms

 SODRAC (French) – https://sodrac.ca

-C/C stations must pay annual tariffs to these 3 copyright collectives:
+C/C stations must pay annual tariffs to these three copyright collectives:

 SOCAN Tariff 1B & CMRRA-SOCAN Reproduction Right Tariff (Non-Commercial Radio) [Details for 1B]